Kership-class patrol vessel: Vessels

-Argentina (was France)
+Argentina (incl. one former French vessel)

 On 9 May 2010, DCNS started the building of one self-funded 1,410t Gowind patrol corvette called L'Adroit and announced that the craft will be made available to the French Navy between 2012 and 2015.
 The vessel is designed for patrol and sovereignty enforcement in littoral and exclusive economic zone waters and offers three weeks' endurance and a range of 8,000 nmi.
 Missions include special forces deployment by launching within 5 minutes and recovering two UFAST UFR 9.30 rigid-hulled inflatable boats from a stern ramp.
 It was sold to Argentina in 2018 and commissioned as ARA Bouchard.
+Three additional vessels were then acquired under a new construction contract with France.

 Gabon

 On 29 October 2014, Ernest Mphouho Epigat, defence minister for the Gabonese Republic signed a contract with Piriou to supply two offshore patrol vessels to the Gabonese Navy.
 One was to be of the Kership design.
 The unnamed vessel was called OPV50 by Piriou.
+However, the purchase was reportedly deferred in 2016.